-The Bachelor of Science in plant and soil sciences is ideal for students interested in careers related to production, marketing and/or management of horticulture or agronomic crops, landscape design/installation/maintenance, and other related businesses.
+The Bachelor of Science in Plant and Soil Sciences is ideal for students interested in careers related to production, marketing and/or management of horticulture or agronomic crops, landscape design/installation/maintenance, plant breeding and other related businesses.

 |Length||120 Credit Hours|

 - Summer: May 15